ismet55555/AWS_Solutions_Architect_Notes/README.md

     - Depreciated
     - Can not convert a Application or Network load balancer to a Classic load balancer

+- **Cross-Zone Load Balancing**
+  -  distribute incoming requests evenly across the Availability Zones enabled for your load balancer
+  -  Otherwise, each load balancer node distributes requests only to instances in its Availability Zone

 ---

 ## Kinesis Service Types